-Some countries do not currently apply a general interest limitation rule to address base erosion and profit shifting risks, but rely solely on targeted rules.
-One benefit of such an approach is that it reduces the risk that a rule negatively impacts on entities which are already appropriately capitalized.
+Some countries do not currently apply a general interest limitation rule to address BEPS risks, but rely solely on targeted rules.
+One benefit of doing so is that it reduces the risk that a rule will negatively impact entities that are already appropriately capitalized.
 However, this approach has some drawbacks.
-Targeted rules will always be a reactive response, requiring countries to be aware of specific base erosion and profit shifting risks as they emerge.
-There is a risk that some groups may consider all arrangements not covered by targeted rules to be acceptable, meaning that over time new targeted rules may be required.
+Targeted rules will always be a reactive response, requiring countries to be aware of specific BEPS risks as they emerge.
+There is a chance that some groups may consider all arrangements not covered by targeted rules to be acceptable, meaning that over time new targeted rules may be required.
 Targeted rules also require active application, meaning the tax administration must be able to recognize situations where a rule could apply, often as part of a complex transaction, and then engage with a group to determine the correct result.
-In contrast, a general rule could provide an effective response to a broad range of base erosion and profit shifting issues.
+In contrast, a general rule could provide an effective response to a broad range of BEPS issues.

-Nonetheless, the Discussion Draft suggests that there could be a role for some targeted provisions to prevent entities from avoiding the effect of the general rule or to address specific risks not covered by the general rule, for example, if the general rule only applies to groups.
-Overall, targeted rules hold the potential to address specific base erosion and profit shifting risks.
-However, an approach based entirely on targeted rules may result in a large number of rules that will increase complexity and compliance and administrative costs.
-If the rules are not comprehensive then they are unlikely to deal with all base erosion and profit shifting risks.
+Nonetheless, the Discussion Draft suggests that there could be a role for some targeted provisions to prevent entities from avoiding the effect of the general rule or to address specific risks not covered by the general rule-for example, if the general rule only applies to groups.
+Overall, targeted rules hold the potential to address specific BEPS risks.
+However, an approach based entirely on targeted rules may result in a large number of rules, increasing complexity and the costs of compliance and administration.
+If the rules are not comprehensive then they are unlikely to deal with all BEPS risks.